Introduction

 One Step solution

-2. Open the Query in Normal View and you will see the result of the Query as shown in the second Image given above.
+- Open the Query in Normal View, and you will see the result of the Query as shown in the second Image given above.

 The Query output will look like the image given below:

-The Format Property Values are expressed in four segments separated by semi-colons.
-The first segment dictates how to display positive values, the second segment stands for Negative values, the third segment says what to display when the field value is Zero and the fourth segment displays zero when the Field/Column contains Null.
-The third and fourth segments can be set with a literal string like 0.00;[Red](0.00); "Zero"; "Null" to display these values rather than 0.00.
+The Format Property Values are expressed in four segments separated by semicolons.
+The first segment dictates how to display positive values, the second segment stands for Negative values, the third segment says what to display when the field value is zero, and the fourth segment displays zero when the Field/Column contains Null.
+The third and fourth segments can be set with a literal string, like 0.00;[Red](0.00); "Zero"; "Null" to display these values rather than 0.00.
 You can set the Field Format Property values on the Table Structure, on Forms, or on Reports.
-It is not necessary that you should use all four segments of the Format Property Values all the time.
+You don't need to use all four segments of the Format Property Values all the time.

 Three-Step Solution

-If you need more clarity on how the results are being formed in the final report then try this method.
+If you need more clarity on how the results are formed in the final report, then try this method.

-2. Use the following SQL String, that uses the first step Query's output as source data, and create the second step Query with the name Query_Step2:
+- Use the following SQL String, which uses the first step Query's output as source data, and create the second step Query with the name Query_Step2:

-The output of the above Query is given below with a three Column result replacing Type Column with Description.
+The output of the above Query is given below with a three-column result, replacing the Type Column with Description.

 Doing It Differently